natomendes/fun-survey-plus/README.md

  - Modular Design
  - Dependency Diagrams
  - Use Cases
- - Continuous Integration
+ - Continuous Integration (to be implemented)
- - Continuous Delivery
+ - Continuous Delivery (to be implemented)
- - Continuous Deployment
+ - Continuous Deployment (to be implemented)